How to Integrate HIPAA Compliance for Your Office Copiers

 Add More Authentication to Employee Access

 More is always better, right?
 An extra layer of security measures ensures that only authorized staff can use specific devices that store patient information.
-Just make sure you educate the staff on why you are doing it so they understand the importance HIPAA and PHI.
+Just make sure you educate the staff on why you are doing it so they understand the importance of HIPAA and PHI.

 To learn more about password and authentication security for your employees, read our article, How to Create a HIPAA Compliant Password Strategy.